-Most contracts don't close on the first offer – it's pretty common to receive a counter offer.
-But don't let this discourage you.
-We'll talk over whether or not to consent to the counter offer, present our own counter offer, or refuse the seller's offer and go on.
+Unfortunately most deals aren't closed on the beginning offer, and it's extremely common to receive a counter offer.
+But don't let it alarm you.
+We'll talk over whether or not to take the counter offer, submit our own counter offer, or reject the seller's offer and go on.

-Market circumstances will play a vital role in how aggressively we negotiate the contract.
+Market conditions determine how aggressively we negotiate the deal.

-In addition, we'll work within your financing constraints.
-And at the end of the day, we'll assemble a contract that works well for you.
+In addition, we'll work within your financing budget.
+And when it's all said and done, we'll assemble a contract that is best for you.

-After we sign the final sales contract, you'll begin working with your mortgage lender to close the loan.
+Upon completing the contract, you'll begin working with your lender to close the loan.

-If you're already pre-approved, it won't be a long process at all.
-But you'll want to keep in close contact with your mortgage lender.
+If you're pre-approved, it shouldn't be a long process at all, but you need to stay in close contact with your lender.

-And I'll deal with all the property information your mortgage lender will need to close the loan.
+And I'll sort out all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will provide you with a Loan Estimate (LE) of your closing costs within three days of taking your loan application.
-You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of receiving your loan application.
+Your lender will send you a Loan Estimate (LE) detailing your closing costs within three days of accepting your application.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of receiving your loan application.

-This estimate is based on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and be within a tight range of accuracy.
-I'll examine the estimate and let you know if everything looks all right.
+The estimate rests on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and be within a tight range of accuracy.
+I'll review the estimate and let you know if it all looks permissible.

-Then we'll close on your house.
-This will most likely happen at a title company or escrow office and will most likely be a smooth and peaceful event.
+Then it's time to close on your home.
+This will likely take place at a title company or escrow office and is often a smooth and comfortable occasion.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you have any questions, just contact me at 918-447-8000 or e-mail me at .
+And if you need anything or have any questions, make sure you contact me at 918-447-8000 or e-mail me at .